WestDRI/wgpages/content/apptainer20230330/01-intro.md

 Why:
 1. avoid compiling complex software chains from scratch for the host's Linux OS
 1. run software in the environment where it might not be available as a package, or run older software
-1. use a familiar software environment everywhere where you can run Singularity, e.g. across different HPC centres
+1. use a familiar software environment everywhere where you can run Apptainer, e.g. across different HPC centres
    - create a consistent testing environment independently of the underlying system
    - transfer pipelines from a test environment to a production environment
 1. popular, but somewhat dubious reason: data reproducibility (use the same software environment as the authors &nbsp;➜&nbsp; same result)

-## Installing/running Singularity on your own computer
+## Installing/running Apptainer on your own computer

+Apptainer was really developed for use on HPC cluster, but there are ways to run it on your own computer:

-1. on a Linux system (we will install Singularity as a package inside our VM from Tuesday)
+1. on a Linux system (when running a longer version of this course after a Cloud course, we install Apptainer as a package inside our VM)
 1. in a VM running Linux (on any host OS)
 1. within Vagrant for Windows (WSL) or MacOS
-1. inside Docker (download a Docker image with Singularity installed)
+1. inside Docker (download a Docker image with Apptainer installed)

 ## Glossary

 An **image** is a bundle of files including an operating system, software and potentially data and other application-related files.
-Singularity uses the Singularity Image Format (SIF), and images are provided as single `.sif` files.
+Apptainer uses the Singularity Image Format (SIF), and images are provided as single `.sif` files.

 A **container** is a virtual environment that is based on an image.
 You can start multiple container instances